 After thriving on whaling in the 1830s and 1840s, whaling declined because overhunting meant not enough whales left.
 But the port itself grew strongly, becoming the second busiest port in Victoria, after Melbourne.
 It is now the home of one of the largest fishing fleets in Victoria.

-Port Fairy was an important trading and fishing port – a key port in western Victoria.
+Port Fairy is an important trading and fishing port – a key port in western Victoria.
 The light has made navigation of the Moyne River and its approaches much easier and safer.

-Agriculture also became important.
-Sheep and cattle, including dairying, and vegetables were main products.
+Agriculture also became important to the Port Fairy region.
+Sheep and cattle, including dairying, and vegetables are main products.

 Around that time there was a lot of conflict between the settlers and the aboriginal people in the area.
 In 1842 27 settlers from around Port Fairy wrote to the Superintendent of the Port Fairy district, requesting the government provide security from the many ‘outrages’ committed by the natives.
 These were known as the ‘Eumeralla Wars’ and were part of a wider battle about resources and land use between the original inhabitants and the settlers.